-(a) Traveling Beam Tube (Figure 1).
+- (a) Traveling Beam Tube (Fig. 1).
 The beam of particles originates at a suitable source or oven and travels through a first state selector which focuses only certain, desired energy states into the cavity region.
 Here the particles are interrogated by a microwave signal.
 As a result the distribution of particles into the various energy states is altered when the particles leave the cavity region.
 This is analyzed by a second state selector which focuses particles in selected energy states on a detector thus generating the error signal for a slave oscillator.
-Limitations are the spectrum of the interrogating radiation (Table 1); the phase difference between the two cavities, the second order Doppler shift due to the uncertainty in the mean square particle velocity. and the relatively low line-Q (Table 2); and in the case of cesium and barium oxide the effects of fields (Table 3).

-(b) Absorption in a Beam (Figure 2).
+Limitations are the spectrum of the interrogating radiation (Table 1); the phase difference between the two sections of the Ramsey cavity, the second order Doppler shift due to the uncertainty in the mean square particle velocity, and the relatively low line-Q (Table 2); and in the case of cesium and barium oxide the effects of fields (Table 3). - (b) Absorption in a Beam (Fig. 2).
 The beam of particles originates in a source and travels freely through a vacuum chamber.
 A laser which serves as the slave oscillator radiates perpendicularly onto the particle beam.
 Changes in the intensity of the laser radiation due to absorption in the beam can be detected (in-line position in Fig. 2), or alternately the intensity of the fluorescence radiated by the traveling beam may be monitored (displaced position in Fig. 2).
-Limitations are the spectrum of the laser radiation and the radiation itself via photon effects (Table 1); and the first and second order Doppler effects (Table 2).

-(c) Traveling Beam Maser (Figure 3).
+Limitations are the spectrum of the laser radiation and the radiation itself via photon effects (Table 1); and the first and second order Doppler effects (Table 2). - (c) Traveling Beam Maser (Fig. 3).
+The only example is the ammonia maser.
+A beam of molecules leaves the source, is state selected, and enters a cavity which is tuned to the transition frequency.
+Because of the short interaction time between the particles and the microwave field in the cavity a large particle flux is required to obtain self-oscillation.
+Also, the delivery